foldda/rda/README.md

 RDA encoding allows defining delimiters dynamically in the header section, so the encoding space's dimensions can be flexibly extended when required.

-## The Problem: Schema-Dependent Pipelines
+## The Problem Of Schema-Dependent Pipelines

-Reliable cross-program data exchange, such as between two systems from different vendors, or an IoT device and its control console, are often difficult to implement and maintain, as these programs normally have incompatible data models due to their separate development cycles and evolving business requirements.
-Normally it requires building custom, dedicated pipelines to connect the communicating parties, using either an 'agreed' format (i.e. a schema) for the data exchange or having programmed logic in the pipelines to do the data conversion.
+Reliable cross-program data exchange, such as between two systems from different vendors, or an IoT device and its control console, are often difficult to implement and maintain, as these programs can have incompatible data models due to their separate development cycles and different business requirements.
+Dedicated custom-developed pipelines are commonly required for connecting the communicating parties, using either an 'agreed' format (i.e. a schema) for the data exchange or having programmed logic in the pipelines to do the data conversion.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>
 </div>

-Building these dedicated pipelines is resource-consuming and inefficient because, in an analogy, it is like sending parcels to people through ad hoc transport and delivery arrangements instead of using the generic postal services from the Post Office.
-Also, technical speaking, programs depend on schema-based data exchange pipelines are “tightly coupled” by the fixed data models used in building the pipelines, making them inflexible to changes.
-If one of the programs has evolved and the data model needs to be changed, the logic connecting the programs need to be updated to maintain compatibility, and the situation can be more complex if multiple parties need to be kept compatible with the changed data model as it would require more development and testing.
+Building these dedicated pipelines is normally expensive and resource-inefficient because, in an analogy, it is like sending parcels to people through ad hoc transport and delivery arrangements instead of using the generic postal services from the Post Office.

 <div align='center'>
 <img src='img/Pre-Post-office-system.png' width='470' align='center'>